MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

     The code also intercepts `fetch` events, which happen every time your app sends a request to the server, and applies a cache-first strategy.
 The service worker returns cached resources so your app can work offline, and if that fails attempts to download from the server.

-1. Open `index.html` and add the following code at the end of the `<body>` tag to register your server worker:
+1. Open `index.html` and add the following code at the end of the `<body>` tag to register your service worker:

     ```html
     <script>